Brennall/HFH-SRD/Chapter05.md

 Divine 2	Duration:	1 round/level

 This spell causes a weapon made of pure force to spring into existence, attacking any foe chosen by the divine spellcaster within range once per round.
 It deals 1d6 points of damage per strike, +1 point per three caster levels (maximum of +4).
-It uses the caster’s normal attack throws, striking as a magical weapon, and thus can inflict damage upon creatures that are only hit by magic weapons.
+It uses the caster's normal attack throws, striking as a magical weapon, and thus can inflict damage upon creatures that are only hit by magic weapons.
 If the spiritual weapon goes beyond the spell range, the divine spellcaster loses sight of it, or the caster ceases to direct it, the weapon disappears.
 The weapon cannot be attacked or harmed by physical attacks, but dispel magic, disintegrate, or a rod of cancellation will dispel it.
 The spiritual weapon will be of a type appropriate to the cleric and his deity.

 ### Sticks to Snakes	Range:	120'

 Divine 4	Duration:	6 turns

 This spell transforms 2d8 normal wooden sticks into normal snakes per every four caster levels.
 (See the Monsters chapter for details on types of snakes.)
 There is a 50% chance the snakes will be poisonous.
 The snakes follow the commands of the caster.
 When slain, dispelled, or the spell expires, the snakes return to their original stick form.
-Magical “sticks” such as enchanted staffs cannot be affected.
+Magical "sticks" such as enchanted staffs cannot be affected.

 ### Strength of Mind*	Range:	touch

 Divine 5	Duration:	12 turns

 This spell gives a bonus of +4 to saving throws versus Death, Staffs, Wands, Paralysis, Petrification, and Spells to the creature touched.
-The reverse spell, weakness of mind, decreases the touched creature’s saving throws by -4; no saving throw is allowed against Weakness of Mind.
+The reverse spell, weakness of mind, decreases the touched creature's saving throws by -4; no saving throw is allowed against Weakness of Mind.

-### Striking	Range:	30’
+### Striking	Range:	30'

 Divine 3	Duration:	3 turns

 This spell bestows upon one weapon within range the ability to deal 1d6 points of additional damage.
 This extra damage is applied on each successful attack for the duration of the spell.
 It provides no bonus to attack throws, but if cast on a normal weapon, the spell allows monsters only hit by magical weapons to be affected; only the 1d6 points of magical damage applies to such a monster, however.

-### Sword of Fire	Range:	0’
+### Sword of Fire	Range:	0'

 Divine 5	Duration:	12 turns

-On casting this spell, a sword of fire appears in the divine spellcaster’s hand.
-The sword is magical and has bonuses to attack throws and damage rolls equal to the caster’s level divided by 3 (round up).
+On casting this spell, a sword of fire appears in the divine spellcaster's hand.
+The sword is magical and has bonuses to attack throws and damage rolls equal to the caster's level divided by 3 (round up).
 The sword will set alight inflammable substances, and can harm undead and incorporeal creatures.
 The divine spellcaster can cause the sword to appear and disappear at will, enabling him to cast spells and carry out other activities.

-### Telekinesis	Range:	120’
+### Telekinesis	Range:	120'

 Arcane 5	Duration:	6 rounds

 This spell permits the caster to move objects or creatures within range by concentration alone.
-A creature or object weighing no more than 2 stone (20lb) per caster level can be moved up to 20’ per round.
+A creature or object weighing no more than 2 stone (20lb) per caster level can be moved up to 20' per round.
 A creature can negate the effect on itself or an object it holds or has on its body with a successful save versus Spells.
 In order to use this power, the caster must maintain concentration, moving no more than half speed, making no attacks and casting no spells.
 If concentration is lost, whether intentional or not, the power may be used again on the next round, but the subject of the effect is allowed a new saving throw.

 ### Teleport			Range:	touch

 Arcane 5			Duration: instantaneous

 This spell instantly transports the creature touched to a designated destination, which may be any distance.
-When the spell works properly, the transported creature, carrying up to its full encumbrance load, will arrive at “ground” level in a suitable open place.
+When the spell works properly, the transported creature, carrying up to its full encumbrance load, will arrive at "ground" level in a suitable open place.
 If transporting an unwilling target, it is entitled to resist with a saving throw versus Spells.
 The chance of the teleportation working correctly will depend on how familiar the caster is with the location and layout of the destination.
 The clearer the mental image, the more likely the teleportation works.
 To determine how well the teleportation works, roll d% and consult the table below.

-A “very familiar” place is one the caster has been very often, such as his home or laboratory.
-Places that are “studied carefully” include those known well, either because the caster can currently see it, he has been there often, or has used other means (such as scrying) to study the place for at least one hour.
-Places that are “seen casually” are those that the caster has seen more than once but with which he is not very familiar.
-Places that are “’viewed once” include any that the caster has seen once.
+A "very familiar" place is one the caster has been very often, such as his home or laboratory.
+Places that are "studied carefully" include those known well, either because the caster can currently see it, he has been there often, or has used other means (such as scrying) to study the place for at least one hour.
+Places that are "seen casually" are those that the caster has seen more than once but with which he is not very familiar.
+Places that are "'viewed once" include any that the caster has seen once.

 ### Familiarity	    On Target	Off Target	Lost

-Very familiar	    01–95	96–99		00
+Very familiar	    01-95	96-99		00

-Studied carefully   01–80	81–90		91-00
+Studied carefully   01-80	81-90		91-00

-Seen casually	    01–50	51–75		76-00
+Seen casually	    01-50	51-75		76-00

-Viewed once	    01–30	31–65		66-00
+Viewed once	    01-30	31-65		66-00

-### A creature arriving “On Target” appears in the desired location.
-A creature arriving “Off Target” appears 1d10x10 feet away from the target in a random direction.
+### A creature arriving "On Target" appears in the desired location.
+A creature arriving "Off Target" appears 1d10x10 feet away from the target in a random direction.
 Should this location already be occupied by solid matter, the creature is instantly killed; if this location is above the ground, the creature will take falling damage as it plummets to earth.
-A creature arriving “Lost” simply does not reappear at all.
+A creature arriving "Lost" simply does not reappear at all.
 Whether such creatures are disintegrated, trapped forever in some unknown plane of existence, or transported to some distant time and place is a matter of debate among the wise.
 Note that the caster cannot intentionally teleport himself or another creature into thin air, off target, or into solid matter.

-### Tongues*	Range:	60’
+### Tongues*	Range:	60'

 Divine 4	Duration:	1 turn

-This spell grants the divine spellcaster the ability to speak and understand the language of any intelligent creature within a 60’ radius around the caster.
+This spell grants the divine spellcaster the ability to speak and understand the language of any intelligent creature within a 60' radius around the caster.

-The reverse, garble, can be cast on any intelligent creature within 60’ of the caster.
+The reverse, garble, can be cast on any intelligent creature within 60' of the caster.
 No saving throw is permitted.
 If the target is the beneficiary of a tongues spell, garble will negate the tongues spell; otherwise, garble will render the target unable to speak and understand the languages of other intelligent creatures.
 While unable to communicate with others, the target may still think clearly and understand his own words, so garble does not prevent the target from casting spells.
-Indeed, the target may not immediately realize he is under the effects of a garble – he may think something is wrong with the creatures around him who can’t understand what he’s saying.
+Indeed, the target may not immediately realize he is under the effects of a garble - he may think something is wrong with the creatures around him who can't understand what he's saying.

-### Transmute Rock to Mud*	Range:	120’
+### Transmute Rock to Mud*	Range:	120'

 Arcane 5	Duration:	3d6 days (permanent)

 This spell changes a volume of natural, uncut, unworked rock into an equal volume of mud.
-The volume transformed can be up to up to 3,000 square feet across and up to 10’ deep.
+The volume transformed can be up to up to 3,000 square feet across and up to 10' deep.
 Magical stone is not affected by the spell, nor are building, bridges, and other structures made of worked stone.

 Transmute rock to mud is most commonly cast in preparation for a pitched battle to create fields of nearly impassable ground.
 Creatures entering the area of the mud become mired in the deep morass.
 Mired creatures are slowed to 1/10th their normal movement speed and suffer a -2 penalty to AC.

-If the spell is cast underground on a cave’s rock ceiling, the mud immediately falls to the floor and spreads out in a pool, forming a mire (as above).
+If the spell is cast underground on a cave's rock ceiling, the mud immediately falls to the floor and spreads out in a pool, forming a mire (as above).
 The falling mud deals 8d6 points of damage to creatures in the area, half damage if they make a saving throw versus Blast.
-At the Judge’s discretion, transforming a large volume of ceiling rock in a cave can precipitate a wider cave-in as the area’s structural integrity becomes compromised.
+At the Judge's discretion, transforming a large volume of ceiling rock in a cave can precipitate a wider cave-in as the area's structural integrity becomes compromised.

 Mud created by this spell remains such until the duration expires or the reverse of this spell (transmute mud to rock) restores the rock to its original substance.
 The volume transformed by the reversed version is identical, but the duration of the transmutation is permanent.
 When mud becomes rock, the shape of the area may be different, as the mud may have moved or shifted.